svnk/noerr/README.md

 ## Introduction

-You're reading the documentation for noerr. noerr is a tool, helping you to use noerr with programming languages that don't understand `#line` commands.
+You're reading the documentation for noerr. noerr is a tool, helping you to use noweb with programming languages that don't understand `#line` commands.
 I assume that you understood this sentence.
 If not, read about literate programming, noweb, and try to use it with e.g. Java.

 ## General Description